Mandatory CTC Electronic Invoicing model in Malaysia as of August, 2024

 Context of electronic invoicing in Malaysia

 In the pre-budget report for 2023 from the Ministry of Finance, the intention to develop an electronic invoicing model in the country was already mentioned.
-The aim of this statement was to reinforce recovery and facilitate reforms towards sustainable socioeconomic resilience.
+This statement aimed to reinforce recovery and facilitate reforms towards sustainable socioeconomic resilience.

 As the momentum of the recovery gained traction in the post-COVID-19 period, the government decided to focus on reforms to improve the welfare of the rakyat, particularly income and social protection, the competitiveness of Malaysia, and strengthen the nation's resilience against future setbacks, while also consolidating the government's fiscal position.